kairosity/mp3-snapathon/README.md

 ### Security Features
 - There are various input validations on the form itself, which are detailed in the [testing.md](testing.md) doc.
-- When the form is submitted if the file extension is not one of the approved image extensions (.svg, .jpg, .jpeg, .gif, .png) a 415 error will be thrown.
+- When the form is submitted, if the file extension is not one of the approved image extensions (.svg, .jpg, .jpeg, .gif, .png) a 415 error will be thrown.
 - If the image is larger than 560KB a 413 error will be thrown.
 - The image filename is secured using werkzeug.utils.